San Luis, CO Demographics

 A map of San Luis's Population by Race

-Of the 482 places in Colorado, San Luis is the 271st most populous.
+San Luis is ranked the 278th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Luis was ranked the 271st most populous place in the 2020 Census.

 San Luis's White Population